tourko/cento-demo/README.md

 2. **[Optional]** Obtain `pf_ring` and `cento` licenses from nTop.

-	Without the licenses the setup will run for 5 minutes and then stops.
+	Without the licenses the setup runs for 5 minutes and then stops.

 	Put the licenses in the files in the `/opt/cento/licenses` folder: